cardboard-iguana/cardboard-iguana.com/log/2021-11-16-tryhackme-complete-beginner-supplements.md

 Wikipedia's Comparison of Microsoft Windows versions tells us that Windows 5.1.2600 is some version of XP, and googling the NTBuildLab pulls up a number of results that strongly suggest that this is Service Pack 3.
 However, The WinXPSP3x86 profile is *not* the right answer - this section seems to want WinXPSP2x86 instead.

 Another problem!
 Volatility 3 doesn't include a psxview equivalent.
-I'm not sure how to replicate what the section wants me to do...
-I tried using the `windows.malfind.Malfind` plugin, and guessed that the process we want to look at is csrss.exe because its line is pretty different than the others (Tag, CommitCharge, and PrivateMemory all stand out).
-This turns out to be correct, but I'm unfortunately less sure about whether I'm picking up on real flag, or just made a lucky guess...
+I'm not sure how to replicate what the section wants me to do… I tried using the `windows.malfind.Malfind` plugin, and guessed that the process we want to look at is csrss.exe because its line is pretty different than the others (Tag, CommitCharge, and PrivateMemory all stand out).
+This turns out to be correct, but I'm unfortunately less sure about whether I'm picking up on real flag, or just made a lucky guess…

 We also seem to be missing the ldrmodules and apihooks plugins, and googling around doesn't turn up any obvious alternatives.